deep-hwan/Next-ts-template/document/en/hooks/README.md

 - useScrollRestoration: It's a hook that reaches the scroll position of the page you moved when you do router.back(), and it's managed globally by \_app.tsx

-- useResetRouteQuery: A hook that initializes queryValue to an empty value ("") when the value of queryName does not exist in router.Query.
+- useRouteResetQuery: A hook that initializes queryValue to an empty value ("") when the value of queryName does not exist in router.Query.
 It is suitable for query filter functionality

 - useCompressCoded : A hook that provides encoding and decoding of data